sh-dv/hat.sh/docs/docs.md

 <br>

-open terminal and install the packages
+Open terminal and install the packages

 ```bash
 npm install